 Start an Independent Practice

-With your CCC-SLP credential and your Nevada SLP license, you’ll be able to start an independent practice or partnership if you so choose.
+With your CCC-SLP credential and your Nevada SLP license, you’ll may also choose to start an independent practice or partnership.

 Pursue Job Opportunities